bstrahija/assets-ci/README.markdown

 # Simple Assets Library

 A simple assets library that has the ability to combine and minify your JavaScript and CSS assets.
-Additionally there's a <a href="http://leafo.net/lessphp/">LessPHP</a> compiler, based on the original Ruby implementation.
+Additionally there's a <a href="http://leafo.net/lessphp/">LessCSS</a> compiler and a <a href="https://github.com/alxlit/coffeescript-php">CoffeeScript</a> compiler.

 ## Third Party Libraries

-The libraries <a href="https://github.com/rgrove/jsmin-php/">JSMin</a>, <a href="http://code.google.com/p/cssmin/">CSSMin</a> and <a href="http://leafo.net/lessphp/">LessPHP</a> are all created by third parties, but they're included in this package for convenience.
+The libraries <a href="https://github.com/rgrove/jsmin-php/">JSMin</a>, <a href="http://code.google.com/p/cssmin/">CSSMin</a>, <a href="http://leafo.net/lessphp/">LessPHP</a> and <a href="https://github.com/alxlit/coffeescript-php">CoffeeScript-PHP</a> are all created by third parties, but they're included in this package for convenience.

 ## Requirements

-1. PHP 5.2+
+1. PHP 5.3+
 2. CodeIgniter 2.1
 3. Directory structure for the assets files, with a writeable cache directory

 ## Documentation

-Set all your preferences in the config file (assets directories, options to minify, combine and parse with LessPHP).
+Set all your preferences in the config file (assets directories, options to minify and combine).
 Now you can use the helper methods in your views like this:

-	<?php Assets::css(array('init.css', 'style.css')); ?>
+	<?php Assets::css(array('bootstrap.less', 'init.css', 'style.css')); ?>
-	<?php Assets::js(array('libs/jquery.js', 'plugins.js', 'script.js')); ?>
+	<?php Assets::js(array('libs/jquery.js', 'script.js', 'bean.coffee')); ?>

 There's also a method for clearing all cached files:

 	<?php Assets::clear_cache(); ?>

 The default configuration assumes your assets directory is in the root of your project.
 Be sure to set the permissions for the cache directory so it can be writeable.

+### LESS / CoffeeScript

+Files with extensions .less and .coffee will automatically be processed through appropriate libraries.

 ### Groups